 While it may not be the second-best automotive industry in the world, there is still a lot to work on.
 The UK still produces an impressive amount of new car each year, with companies like Honda, Toyota, Nissan, and more.

-Furthermore, the industry recovered beautifully from the most recent financial crisis and the predictions show it will recover from the Brexit as well.
-For now, in 2018, there is a drop in the production of passenger vehicles of about 2.3 percent.
+Furthermore, the industry recovered beautifully from the most recent financial crisis and the predictions show it will recover from Brexit as well.
+For now, in 2018, there is a drop in the production of passenger vehicles by about 2.3%.
 The drop is natural considering the fact that investors are not eager to make huge commitments without knowing for sure how the political situation will evolve.

 Given the fact that foreign investors are such a huge part of the automotive industry, and that the EU is the largest importer of the cars produced in the UK (56% in the last period), a no deal Brexit could be devastating.
 The second importer is the USA, but they only take about 14.5% of the UK vehicles, while the third is China with 6.5%.